jpbelo/fuze-calls/README.md

 - add unit tests to the functions
 - input validation
 - better error handling (show feedback on actions like failed to initiate a call)
+- cancel the patch request when a call is terminated before it is answered